 Table 1 shows mean household gross income, taxes, transfers, social security contributions (SSC) and disposable income for the four countries investigated.
 These statistics give some preliminary insight into potential tax-benefit policy effects on household disposable income.
 Gross income decreases in all countries between 2008 and 2010, except for the UK which saw modest income rises.
 In France and Germany, however, disposable income increases while in Ireland, it decreases less rapidly than gross income.
 In the UK, there is a more rapid increase of disposable than of gross income.
 The main reason for these phenomena is the stabilizing effect of tax-benefit systems over the 2008-2010 period, i.e. a decrease in market income for some households is partly compensated by an automatic decrease (increase) in taxes paid (benefits received).
 On top of this stabilization provided by the initial policy set, there may be also the specific effect of policy changes over the period, the role of which is investigated in the rest of this paper.
 We can already comment on this using trends in tax and benefit aggregates in Table 1.
 Yet we must keep in mind that these trends combine the stabilization effect (how taxes paid and benefits received vary due to changes in market incomes) and the effect of policy reforms during the period.
 Tax changes in Germany and France seem regressive.
 In particular, in Germany, the tax bill falls substantially between the two periods (-11%), likely due to the change in taxation of capital income previously described.
+Conversely, tax payments increase well as Norway, EU-SILC has been extended to other EU countries in 2004-2005, followed by Bulgaria, Rumania, Turkey and Swizerland from 2007.
+It gathers annual cross-sectional information on European individuals and households (incomes, socio-demographics, social exclusion, life condition).
+It was originally created to provide the material for structural indices of social cohesion in Europe (Laeken indices).

-Conversely, tax payments increase in Ireland, following the exceptional measures described above and, in particular, the introduction of a Tax Levy on all gross incomes.
+in Ireland, following the exceptional measures described above and, in particular, the introduction of a Tax Levy on all gross incomes.
 Social security contributions increase a lot but mean changes hide the progressive structure of the Health Levy.
 The tax increase in the UK is small and in line with the gross income increase.
 In France (and the UK), the transfer system contributes most to the increase in disposable income with households receiving an average of 9% (11%) more in transfers in 2010 compared to 2008, probably influenced by the uprating of social transfers and tax credits and the introduction of an in-work transfer, the RSA, in France as described above.
 A similar and even stronger redistributive effect can be observed for Ireland, with a 24% increase in transfers between 2008 and 2010 more than compensating for the sharp rise in employee contributions and cushioning much of the dramatic decrease in mean gross income.
 Policy changes on the benefit side are more modest in Germany, with transfer payments increasing by only 1% over the period.
 Again, these trends combine the interaction of existing policies with changes in market income, together with genuine tax-benefit policy reforms over the period.
 The decomposition approach suggested hereafter allows us to disentangle these two factors.